 “Our own beasts are not fed so well!”
 Emaline gasped.

 Emaline smiled up at him.
-“Would it be such a trial to visit on a regular basis?”
+“Would it be such a trial to visit regularly?”

 Dr. Greaves smiled back.
 “Never but it would be far more pleasant to call upon my neighbors without an illness to throw a rub in the way.”